yepher/CoreDataUtility/README.md

 ## XCode 6 and iOS Simulator project files

 With the release of XCode 6 the simulator changes the name of the persistence storage location.
 Until there is a deterministic way to locate the files the project file is broken for the simulator.
-Here is a work around, that is probably better than the oringal way:
+Here is a work around, that is probably better than the original way:

 Add this code to your iOS application: